VVill-ga/VVill-ga/resume.md

 -   **Administrative and Finance Officer of the Residence Hall Association** *\hfill 2022-Now*
     -   Manage \$100,000 budgets across 19 different spending accounts
-    -   Regularily meet with Housing and Dining administrators to amplify residents voices
+    -   Regularly meet with Housing and Dining administrators to amplify residents voices
 -   **Officer of 4 Student Clubs** *\hfill 2022-Now*
-    -   Founded the General Engineering Club to facilitate students' multidiciplinary side-projects
+    -   Founded the General Engineering Club to facilitate students' multidisciplinary side-projects
-    -   Handle fundraising, event planning, and collaborations for all clubs
+    -   Helped officer teams with fundraising, event planning, and group collaborations for all clubs
-    -   Work with many students in teams to learn from eachother and grow as leaders
+    -   Work with many students in teams to learn from each other and grow as leaders